DavidYKay/davidykay.github.io/pursuits.md

 permalink: /pursuits/
 ---

-## Music

-I enjoy singing, songwriting, and playing the piano.
-I've performed in Vancouver, BC, Sandpoint, ID, and in the Flathead Valley, MT.

 ## Skating

 I'm formerly a certified skate instructor and am an active member of the Empire Skate Club of New York.